PAT Configuration on Cisco Routers Explained

 Configure PAT (NAT Overload)

-1. Create an access list of IP addresses which need translation
+1. Creating an access list of IP addresses that need translation

-2. Create a pool of all IP address which are available for translation
+2. Creating a pool of all IP addresses that are available for translation

-In first step we will create a standard access list which defines which inside local addresses are permitted to map with inside global address.
+Create a standard access list that defines which inside local addresses are permitted to map to inside global addresses.
+The following command creates a standard ACL.

 Router(config)# access-list ACL_Identifier_number permit/deny matching-parameters